 A visit to the doctor can be frightening for a child.
 With that in mind, EYE-Q has developed a fun, friendly, comfortable atmosphere for parents and children alike.
 When kids come to EYE-Q’s Clovis office, apprehension quickly turns to excitement.
-They’ll find a play area that includes fun and interactive toys and be seen by a specially-trained pediatric care team who will make the experience fun and educational.
+They’ll find a play area that includes fun and interactive toys.
+They will then be seen by our specially-trained pediatric care team who will make the experience fun and educational.
 Our Clovis office is also home to an optical shop designed just for our pediatric patients.

 Know the Symptoms

 Many eye disorders present obvious symptoms.
 Some to look out for are abnormal head positions (e.g., head turns, head tilts, squinting, preferred postures), droopy eyelid (ptosis), crossed or wandering eye (strabismus), and cloudy eye (cataract).

 Other conditions do not present symptoms.
 Be aware and take notice when there is a history of prematurity, delayed motor development, frequent eye rubbing and excessive blinking.
 Other behaviors that may be indicative of an underlying condition are the inability to maintain steady gaze while looking at objects or poor tracking skills.